bozzochet/DockerROOT/README.md

 First command enable the use of costum script while the second add the dir which contains the script to your PATH.

 #### XLaunch
-Start XLaunch: a GUI menu will be shown, leave all settings as they are by default but on third page add a thick mark on ```Disable access controll```.
+Start XLaunch: a GUI menu will be shown, leave all settings as they are by default but on third page add a thick mark on ```Disable access control```.
 Continue and end the configuration, X server will start. ([Example](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde))

 #### Start the Docker (automatically)
 Open a Powershell (as normal user), navigate on the directory where you want to work and run ```StartDocker.ps1```.
 At this point the docker will start and if everything is fine you will be logged into a Linux machine as "studente" and inside the "current_dir" directory.
 This directory is the same one you have in the host and represents the way to share data between host and docker.
 You can launch ROOT simply giving ```root``` command.
 Graphics interface should be correctly enabled.